lvsl-deactivated/lvsl.github.com/_posts/2012-11-25-integrating-dozer-in-any-python-script.md

  - threads
 ---

-Sometimes it's useful to take a quick look of how your python script consumes the memory.
+Sometimes it's useful to take a quick look on how your python script consumes the memory.
 The [Dozer](http://pypi.python.org/pypi/Dozer) memory profiler is a very handy in this case.
 Unfortunately it requires that you run a WSGI app, which is not always the case.